Using Constraint-based Ordering in PHP

 }

-Following the sort present in the previous implementation, we then wish to partition the fees into three seperate chunks.
-With these chunks we then interleave the encompassing fees into the resulting listing.
-I feel the output generated from this function yielded a more aesthetically pleasing result and did not look as much of a pattern as the previous low-high solution.
-This could be due to the combination of not only a middle fee, but also where the fee is taken from.
-In the imperative low-high solution we always take the next lowest and highest fees, which can be very disjoint from one another and noticeable to someone browsing the list.
+Following the sorting step in the previous implementation, we then wish to partition the fees into three separate chunks.
+With these chunks, we then interleave the encompassing fees into the resulting listing.
+I feel the output generated from this function yielded a more aesthetically pleasing result and did not look as much like a pattern as the previous low-high solution.
+This could be due to the combination of not only a middle fee but also where the fee is taken from.
+In the imperative low-high solution, we always take the next lowest and highest fees, which can be very disjoint from one another and noticeable to someone browsing the list.